escomputers/Automatic-Order-Book-Scanner/README.md

 ## Scope
 The scope of this tool is providing useful order book signals from Binance order book, by:
 - reading symbol order book repeatedly
-- saving filtered price levels according to specific order value
+- saving aggregated price levels
-- comparing new order book data with previous filtered price levels
-- saving updated data and displaying them on a webpage using a chart
+- saving updated data for displaying into a webpage using charts

-## Working principle
-Every X seconds (the refresh interval can be modified) the tool starts a new check procedure.

-When running for the first time:

-1. Connects to the Binance API for fetching latest order book data for the chosen symbol using maximum scan depth (last 5000 bids & asks) allowed by Binance
-3. Filters price levels basing on USD order value (price * quantity) set by the user
-3. Saves data in database

-Next time it runs:

-4. Connects to database for fetching previous symbol snapshot
-6. Repeats step 1
-7. Compares latest data from API with data saved inside the database in order to find common price levels
-8. Creates a new object containing common price levels with updated quantities
-9. Replaces database object with the new dictionary
+<sub>Note: Scan depth is limited by Binance API of last 5000 bids & asks</sub>

 ## Requirements
-PostgreSQL instance with a database named `babs`
+PostgreSQL database

 ## Usage